-SIHP # -7580, Feature T consists of a linear pit feature observed in plan view and in the west profile of TE 40F (see Figure 195 through Figure 197, and Table 73).
-The pit feature originates in Stratum IV (cultural layer) and intrudes into Stratum Va (Jaucas sand).
+SIHP # -7580, Feature T consists of a linear pit observed in plan view and in the west profile of TE 40F (see Figure 197 through Figure 199, and Table 73).
+The pit originates in Stratum IV (cultural layer) and intrudes into Stratum Va (Jaucas sand).
 The feature measured 160 cm by 10 cm and extended from 75 to 85 cm below the existing surface.
 The entire feature was excavated to identify cultural content and to better define its function.
 No cultural material was observed.
-The function of SIHP # -7580, Feature T is indeterminate, but based on its similarities to SIHP # -7580, Feature O it is hypothesized that this feature may represent the outline of a surface structure that was once present.
+The function of SIHP # -7580, Feature T is unknown, but based on its similarities to SIHP # -7580, Feature O it is hypothesized that this feature may represent the outline of a former structure.

-SIHP # -7580, Feature U consists of an amorphous pit feature observed in plan view in TE 40F (see Figure 196 and Table 73).
-The pit feature originates in Stratum IV (cultural layer) and was intrusive into Stratum Va (Jaucas sand).
-The feature measured 120 cm by 110 cm and extended from 75 to 90 cm below the existing surface.
-A 10-gallon sediment sample was collected and screened to identify cultural material and to gather additional data towards determining its function.
+SIHP # -7580, Feature U consists of an amorphous pit observed in plan view in TE 40F (see Figure 198 and Table 73).
+The pit originates in Stratum IV (cultural layer) and was intrusive into Stratum Va (Jaucas sand).
+The feature measured 110 cm by 120 cm and extended from 75 to 90 cm below the existing surface.
+A 10-gallon sediment sample was collected and screened to identify cultural material and to better determine its function.
 Glass fragments, slag, marine shell midden, charcoal, and fire-cracked rock (basalt) were noted, but not collected.
-Based on its shape, size, and contents, it is believed SIHP # -7580, Feature Q is a fire pit.
+Based on its shape, size, and contents, SIHP # -7580, Feature Q is interpreted as a fire pit for food preparation.

 During the excavation of TE 40F, two human burials were identified (SIHP # -7580, Burial Finds 7 and 8).
 Burial Find 7 consists of an intact coffin burial.
 The burial pit for Burial Find 7 originates in Stratum IV (SIHP # -7580, cultural layer) and is intrusive into Stratum Vb (marine clay).
-The burial pit is rectangular in shape and measures approximately 210 cm long by 60 cm wide, and was observed from 70 to 150 cm below the existing surface (Figure 198).
-Pit fill consisted of a mixture of Strata IV, Va and Vb.
+The burial pit is rectangular in shape and measures approximately 210 cm long by 60 cm wide, and was observed from 70 to 150 cm below the existing surface (Figure 200).
+Pit fill consisted of a mixture of Strata IV, Va and Vb sediments.